-Eligibility for this Cooperative Agreement is limited to nonprofit, tax-exempt 501(c)(3), U.S. organizations.
+Nonprofit, tax-exempt 501(c)(3), U.S. organizations; units of state or local government; or federally recognized tribal communities or tribes may apply.
 To be eligible, the applicant organization must:

 - Meet the Arts Endowment's "Legal Requirements" at the time of application. - Have submitted acceptable Final Report packages by the due date(s) for all Arts Endowment award(s) previously received.